 Q: What is the history of L’Arche?

-A: The first L’Arche community was found ed in 1964 in Trosly-Breuil, a village nearly 60 miles northeast of Paris, by Jean Vanier.
+A: The first L’Arche community was founded in 1964 in Trosly-Breuil, a village nearly 60 miles northeast of Paris, by Jean Vanier.
 In Trosly, Jean met many people with developmental disabilities who were living in institutions.
 He was disturbed by the lives they led, so he purchased a small house and welcomed two men with developmental disabilities to live with him.
 He named their home “L’Arche”, the French word for “the Ark”.
 Word spread and people from various parts of the world came to the community in Trosly to share their life with people with an intellectual disability.
 Although not anticipated by Jean, some of these people were inspired by the vision of L’Arche and founded a L’Arche community in other towns and countries.
 By 1975, there were 30 communities in France, Canada, India, Africa and Haiti.
 From a small house in Trosly, L’Arche has expanded to 135 communities in 36 countries around the world.
-For further information, please see information on Jean Vanier and the history of L’Arche (source: L’Arche Syracuse).
+For further information, please see Jean Vanier and the history of L’Arche (source: L’Arche Syracuse).

-Q: Is L’Arche a religious organization?
+Q: Is L’Arche a religious organisation?

 Q: How many L’Arche communities are there in the world?

 A: L’Arche Belfast is part of an international federation that includes 143 communities in 35 countries, from Belgium to Brazil, Uganda to the United States, including the UK.
 It is led and supported by a leadership team, legally incorporated in France.
 Over 3,500 people with learning disabilities live in L’Arche Communities worldwide. (source: L’Arche UK).